Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 Shared Modules #

-The project structure also includes a tf/modules/
+The project structure includes a tf/shared/

-directory to hold TF modules that are shared between stacks in the same project.
 To share modules between projects, publish them to a registry.

-Dependencies Between Stacks #
+Dependencies Between Units #

 Usage #